 Target environment software initiates execution of algorithm code generated for a top model (application or component) by calling generated execution entry-point functions.
 The execution entry-point functions that implement the top model behavior can be periodic or aperiodic.
 The entry-point function code that the code generator produces for a top model depends on the modeling styles and periodic rates represented in the model.
-You represent periodic and aperiodic entry-point functions in a model by using a combination of two modeling styles: rate-based and export-function.
+You can represent periodic and aperiodic entry-point functions in a model by using a combination of two modeling styles: rate-based and, if you are using Embedded Coder®, export-function.

 This table lists conditions that might prompt you to choose each modeling style.

 If you want a top model to support multiple instantiation, you cannot model periodic functions as function-call subsystems.
 Use rate-based modeling.

 For more information about modeling execution behavior, see Rate-Based Top Models and Export-Function Top Models.
 For guidelines on modeling execution behavior for component models, see cgsl_0401: Modeling styles for component deployment.